Azure/device-simulation-dotnet/CONTRIBUTING.md

 With this configuration, when checking in files, git will verify that the application passes all the tests, running the build and the tests in your workstation, using the tools installed in your OS.

+Note: you will need [.NET Core](https://dotnet.github.io) installed and in the system PATH.
+If you don't want to install .NET Core, you can run `setup --with-sandbox` instead, so build and tests will run inside a pre-configured Docker container.